codeceptjs/CodeceptJS/docs/playwright.md

 Playwright is a Node library to automate the [Chromium](https://www.chromium.org/Home), [WebKit](https://webkit.org/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) browsers as well as [Electron](https://www.electronjs.org/) apps with a single API.
 It enables **cross-browser** web automation that is **ever-green**, **capable**, **reliable** and **fast**.

 Playwright was built similarly to [Puppeteer](https://github.com/puppeteer/puppeteer), using its API and so is very different in usage.
-However, Playwright has cross browser support with better design for test automaiton.
+However, Playwright has cross browser support with better design for test automation.

 Take a look at a sample test: